USAA vs. State Farm: Which one is the cheapest?

 USAA vs. State Farm: Rates for high-risk drivers

-USAA has the best rates for high-risk drivers.
-A high-risk driver is someone who has multiple speeding tickets, accidents or a serious offense like a DUI on their record.
-This can make it a challenge to find affordable auto insurance.
+USAA offers the lowest rates for high-risk drivers.
+A high-risk driver has multiple speeding tickets, accidents, or a serious offense like a DUI, making affordable car insurance harder to get.

-Take a look at the table below for USAA rates compared to State Farm rates.
+Check the table below to compare USAA and State Farm rates.

 Type of violation | USAA | State Farm |